Learning from Great Masters

 in·gen·ious adjective (of a person) clever, original, and inventive.

 Coming full circle on Edison's words in the realm of innovation, we've established that manifesting creative ideas after the initial zap of inspiration hits takes work.
 Some give credit to this zap as the source of all things and celebrate engaging in the cocreative process.
 As for Edison, ‘99% perspiration’ supports the host of intriguing inventions and innovations his laborious life helped produce for everyone's benefit today (not to mention a kick-butt quote for our collective consciousness).

-And with further genius from today's growing number of collaborators and innovators, current ideas will be ripe for improvement tomorrow and beyond.
-This is what it means to 'stand on the shoulders of those who came before us' and gives us the opportunity to prepare our own backs for those who come after.
-This cycle of creative life continues for the benefit of many and makes our contributions even more valuable and personally meaningful for this cross-generation collaboration.
+With added genius from today's growing number of collaborators and innovators, current ideas will be ripe for improvement tomorrow and beyond.
+This chain of 'standing on the shoulders of those who came before us' gives us the opportunity to prepare our own backs for those who will come after and appreciate our individual participation in this process.
+This cycle of creative life will continue generation after generation for the benefit of all.

 ©2007, 2015, 2018 Chris Dunmire.
 All rights reserved.

 Chris Dunmire is a deeply engaged creative spirit, aspirant of wit, words, and wisdom, creativity coach and the founder of the award-winning Creativity Portal™ Web site. ...